Schräge Musik: Japan

 One of the main Japanese fighters using this device was the Kawasaki Ki-45 "Nick".
-With the Schräge Musik installation on the Nakajima J1N1-S "Gekkō" (two or three 20mm cannons firing upwards, some had two firing downwards), the Nakajima C6N1-S "Myrt" single-engined, high-speed reconnaissance aircraft was used with a pair of 20 mm Type 99 cannons.
+With the Schräge Musik installation on the Nakajima J1N1-S "Gekkō" (two or three 20 mm cannons firing upwards, some had two firing downwards), the Nakajima C6N1-S "Myrt" single-engined, high-speed reconnaissance aircraft was used with a pair of 20 mm Type 99 cannons.

-One variant of the common A6M5 Zero single-seat fighter had a 20mm Type 99 cannon mounted just behind the pilot, firing upwards for night fighter combat.
+One variant of the common A6M5 Zero single-seat fighter had a 20 mm Type 99 cannon mounted just behind the pilot, firing upwards for night fighter combat.